-At each stage, complainants will be informed of their options for escalation if they are unsatisfied with the outcome of their complaint.
+The majority of concerns and complaints are addressed through a Stage 1 procedure.
+At each stage, complainants will be informed of their options for escalation if they are dissatisfied with the outcome of their complaint.
 The appropriate person will communicate the details of the next stage of the process when delivering the outcome of the current stage, where applicable.

 To prevent later challenge or disagreement over what was said in any in-person meetings or telephone conversations at any stage of the procedure, brief notes will be kept, and a copy of any written response will be added to the record of the complaint.
-Notes and paper copies of any complaints and/or responses are kept securely on each academy's ICT system, or on the central Trust ICT system where the complaint is against the Trust as a whole or a member of the board of directors.
+Notes and paper copies of any complaints and/or responses are kept securely on each academy's ICT system, or on the central Trust ICT system where the complaint is against the Trust as a whole or a member of the Board of Directors.

-9.1.
-Stage one - informal complaint
+8.1.
+Stage one - raising an informal concern/complaint

-An informal complaint may be made in person, by telephone or in writing; however, it is preferred that initial, informal complaints are made via an in-person meeting.
+An informal complaint can be made in person, by telephone or in writing.
+It is preferred that initial, informal complaints are heard via an in-person meeting.

-Where a complaint has been made about a member of staff, the complainant can discuss the concern with the headteacher, or a person delegated to hear the complaint on their behalf, to seek support.
-If the concern is about the headteacher, the chair of the academy council should be informed and will need to handle the complaint.
-The complainant can then be referred to the chair of directors.
+Where a complaint has been made about a member of staff in an academy, the complainant should discuss the concern with the headteacher, or a person delegated by the head teacher to hear the complaint on their behalf.
+If the concern is about the headteacher, then the chair of the academy council should be informed and will need to handle the complaint.
+The complainant could then be referred to the chair of directors.

-Where a complaint is made initially to a director, the complainant will be referred to the appropriate person to manage the complaint.
-No member of staff or director will act alone on a complaint outside of the procedure; if they do, they cannot be involved if the complaint is subject to a hearing at a later stage of the procedure.
+Where a complaint is made initially to the CEO, or a member of the Trust central team or a Trust Board director, the complainant will be referred to the appropriate person to manage the complaint.
+No member of staff or director must act alone on a complaint outside of the procedure; if they do, they cannot be involved if the complaint is subject to a hearing at a later stage of the procedure.